Request a Callback 0808 175 1966

 Thank You

-Topping out ceremonies began in Scandinavia where builders would celebrate reaching the top and finishing point of the house by hanging a bough to thank the forest and tree dwelling spirit for allowing the use of the wood.
-The tradition is now observed by different trades such as masons, brickies and carpenters, but is aways tied to reaching the highest point of their job.
+Topping out ceremonies began in Scandinavia where builders would celebrate the finished house by hanging a bough from the top of the roof to thank the forest and tree dwelling spirit for allowing the use of the wood.
+The tradition is occasionally observed by different trades such as masons, brickies and carpenters to mark to reaching the highest point.

 Chinese Numbers